markusfleck/PARENT/README.md

     and cite these papers in works that publish results generated using this code or any modifications of this code.
-    Calculations are done using MPI as well as openMP parallelization, making feasible the calculation of the conformational entropy using MIE for large, biologically realistic molecules, considerable sampling or large sets of structures.
+    Calculations are done using MPI as well as openMP parallelization, making feasible the calculation of the configurational entropy using MIE for large, biologically realistic molecules, considerable sampling or large sets of structures.
     Calculation time is scaling quadratically with the number of atoms.

     PARENT.x takes the .bat file as an input.
 Make sure that you provide (in total, from all compute nodes) reasonably more RAM